Ever wondered how high cortisol causes belly fat?

 - 5:30 to 6:30 p.m.

-So it’s not that you are trying to eliminate cortisol altogether, but rather not raise it unnecessarily or keep it elevated for too long because in addition to weight gain, it can also cause:-
+It’s not that you are trying to eliminate cortisol altogether, but rather not raise it unnecessarily or keep it elevated for too long because this is how cortisol causes belly fat as well as:-

 - high blood pressure